Content may not apply to all models. Consult your owner's manual for specific information about your vehicle.

-All Civic EX and above and Hybrid models are equipped with a climate control system that makes traveling comfortable year-round, regardless of the weather.
+All Civic EX and above, Hybrid, and Si models are equipped with a climate control system that makes traveling comfortable year-round, regardless of the weather.
 Here are some of the subjects of inquiry many drivers have regarding their climate control systems:

 Controlling the source of air

 The Recirculation Button controls the source of the air going through your climate control system.
 When in Recirculation Mode, air from the vehicle's interior is recirculated through the system.
 Use this mode when driving through smoky or dusty conditions, or when you need maximum A/C cooling.
 Keeping the system in Recirculation Mode, however, especially with the A/C off, can cause the windows to fog.

 Source of outside air coming into the vehicle